 - The corporate plan includes a commitment to a citizen’s assembly in 2020/21 to “drive forward the climate emergency policies of this Council”.

-- They have formed a climate crisis response working group, made up principally of councillors, but also including a number of local organisations including Sustainable St Albans.
+- They have formed a Climate Crisis Response Working Group, made up of councillors, as well as local organisations including Sustainable St Albans.

-Update Jan 2020: St Albans District Council are working with local environmental groups – including Sustainable St Albans – to create the Climate Action Plan.
+Update Jan 2020: St Albans District Council work with local groups – including Sustainable St Albans – to create Climate Action Plan.

 Catherine Ross, chair of the 2019 Sustainabilty Festival and trustee of Sustainable St Albans presented the petition along with Mimi Spiliopoulou, a 17 year old member of Extinction Rebellion St Albans.